 While a refreshing margarita goes great with #TacoTuesday, tequila is actually quite a versatile spirit when it comes to mixed drinks.
-If you don’t like the taste of tequila on its own (or find it too strong), there are actually quite a few things you can mix it with.
+If you don’t like the taste of tequila on its own (or find it too strong), try one of our favorite tequila cocktails.
+In fact, there are actually quite a few beverages you can mix it with.

 What Are the Best Tequila Brands?

 If you’re ready to pick up a couple new bottles of the best tequila brands (and ready to get rid of the cheap stuff you currently own), here are our favorite bottles to buy.
-These are all available on Drizly.com or wine.com, two super convenient delivery sites that deliver alcohol to a gifting recipient, to your office, or straight to your door at home.
+Most of these spirits are available on sites like Drizly and Reserve Bar, two super convenient alcohol delivery sites.
 For some of these options, we’ve also made suggestions to pair them with certain foods, just as you would a fine wine.

 2. Casamigos Reposado Tequila